0-YashAnand-0/TextScanner/README.md

 </div>

 ## Description
-Golang-Based Program for getting better at For-Loops.
+Golang-Based Program for counting the number of words within a string, all based on user input.

 <div align = "center">